mithra62/ee_export/system/user/addons/export/README.md

 ## Streaming Architecture

-The Entries, Grid, Fluid, and Members sources all process data in configurable chunks (`chunk_size`, default 500 rows) and all four formats support streaming writes — meaning memory consumption stays constant regardless of how many rows are exported.
+The Entries, Grid, Fluid, and Members sources all process data in configurable chunks (`chunk_size`, default 500 rows) and all four formats support streaming writes; memory consumption stays constant regardless of how many rows are exported.
 A 1,000,000-row XLSX export uses the same peak memory as a 100-row one.

 Members also lazy-loads custom field definitions: if a site has no custom member fields the `member_data` JOIN is skipped entirely, keeping the query lean.